What Does a Software Developer Do? And Is It Still a Good Career?

 • Mobile Developers: Specialize in developing applications for mobile devices, using platforms like iOS (Swift, Objective-C) and Android (Java, Kotlin)

-• DevOps Engineers: Focus on bridging the gap between development and IT operations, implementing continuous integration/continuous deployment (CI/CD) pipelines and manage infrastructure using tools like Docker, Kubernetes, Jenkins, and AWS
+• DevOps Engineers: Focus on bridging the gap between development and IT operations, implementing continuous integration/continuous deployment (CI/CD) pipelines, and managing infrastructure using tools like Docker, Kubernetes, Jenkins, and AWS

-• Security Developers: Specialize in ensuring the security of software applications, conducting security audits, vulnerability assessments, and implement security protocols
+• Security Developers: Specialize in ensuring the security of software applications, conducting security audits, vulnerability assessments, and implementing security protocols

 • Data Scientists/Engineers: Deal with data collection, processing, and analysis, utilizing programming languages like Python, R, and tools like Hadoop, Spark, and SQL